googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **5.7.11.1.7.3 Re-use using PaintColrGlyph**

 A third way to re-use components in color glyph definitions is to use a nested PaintColrGlyph table.
-The organizational structure involved is partially like that for re-use using nested PaintColrLayers tables: a layer set for the shared composition is defined using a PaintColrLayers table.
-However, this PaintColrLayers table is the root of a color glyph definition and is associated with a base glyph ID.
-Each time the shared composition is to be re-used, it is referenced in a color glyph definition by its base glyph ID using a PaintColrGlyph table.
-That reference graph for the shared composition is thereby incorporated into the graph of the color glyph defintion that uses is.
+This format references a base glyph ID, which is used to access a corresponding BaseGlyphV1Record.
+That record will provide the offset of a paint table that is the root of a graph for a color glyph definition.
+That graph can potentially be used as an independent color glyph, but it can also define a shared composition that gets re-used in multiple color glyphs.
+Each time the shared composition is to be re-used, it is referenced by its base glyph ID using a PaintColrGlyph table.
+The graph of the referenced color glyph is thereby incorporated into the graph of the PaintColrGlyph table as its child sub-graph.

 The glyph ID used may be that for a glyph outline, if there is an appropriate glyph outline that corresponds to this composition.
 But the glyph ID may also be